HTTP streaming definition

 AVPlayer: AVPlayer is a framework Apple provides for its iPhone’s iOS and macOS platforms.
 It supports HTTP streaming, including HLS, and offers advanced features such as adaptive bitrate streaming, subtitles, and offline playback.
 AVPlayer provides a high-level API for developers to integrate HTTP streaming into their applications easily.

-What Programming languages can you use for HTTP streaming?
+What Programming language use for HTTP streaming?

 JavaScript: JavaScript is widely used for web development and is the primary language for client-side scripting in web browsers.
 It is commonly used for implementing HTTP streaming on the front end, utilizing APIs such as Media Source Extensions (MSE) and libraries like Video.js and Dash.js.